 All of human life is shaped by some story.
-Alasdair MacIntyre offers an amusing story to show how particular events receive their meaning in the context of a story.3 He imagines himself at a bus stop when a young man standing next to him says, "The Latin name of the common wild duck is histrionicus, histrionicus, histrionicus."
-One can understand the meaning of the sentence, but what on earth is the young man doing in uttering it in the first place?
-This particular action can be understood only if it is placed in a broader framework of meaning, a story that renders the saying comprehensible.
+Alasdaire MacIntyre offers an amusing story to show how particular events receive their meaning in the context of a story.3 He imagines himself at a bus stop when a young man standing next to him says: 'The Latin name of the common wild duck is histrionicus, histrionicus, histrionicus.'
+One understands the meaning of the sentence.
+But what on earth is he doing in uttering it in the first place.
+This particular action can only be understood if it is placed in a broader framework of meaning, a story that renders the saying comprehensible.
 Three stories could make this particular incident meaningful.
-First, the young man has mistaken the man standing next to him for another person he saw yesterday in the library who asked, "Do you by any chance know the Latin name of the common duck?"
+The young man has mistaken the man standing next to him for another person he saw yesterday in the library who asked 'Do you by any chance know the Latin name of the common duck?'
 Or he has just come from a session with his psychotherapist who is helping him deal with his painful shyness.
 The psychotherapist urges him to talk to strangers.
-The young man asks, "What shall I say?"
-The psychotherapist says, "Oh, anything at all."
-Or he is a Soviet spy who has arranged to meet his contact at this bus stop.
-The code that will reveal his identity is the statement about the Latin name of the duck.
-The meaning of the encounter at the bus stop depends on which story shapes it.
-In fact, each story will give the event a different meaning.
+The young man asks, 'What shall I say?'
+The psychotherapist says, 'Oh, anything at all.'
+Or again he is Soviet spy who has arranged to meet his contact at this bus stop.
+The code that will reveal his identity is the statement about the Latin